World Open (snooker)

 The World Open is a professional ranking snooker tournament.
-Throughout its history, the tournament has undergone numerous revamps and name changes.
-It started out in 1982 as the Professional Players Tournament, but for most of the 1980s and 1990s it was known as the Grand Prix.
-It was renamed the LG Cup from 2001 to 2003 before reverting to the Grand Prix until 2010.
-Since then it has been known as the World Open.
+Throughout its history, the tournament has undergone numerous format revamps and name changes, with it being better known as the Grand Prix during most of the 1980s to 2000s.
+It is now held in Yushan, China, after relocations to Scotland and Hainan Island, where it replaces the China Open as the last ranking Chinese event before the World Championships every year.

-During 2006 and 2007, it was played in a unique round-robin format, more similar to association football and rugby tournaments than the knock-out systems usually played in snooker.
-The knock-out format returned in 2008 with an FA Cup-style draw.
-The random draw was abandoned after the 2010 edition.
-Judd Trump is the defending champion.
+John Higgins is the reigning champion, having won his fifth title at the tournament.

 History

-The tournament was created in 1982 as the Professional Players Tournament by the World Professional Billiards and Snooker Association, in order to provide another ranking event.
+The tournament was created in 1982 as the Professional Players Tournament by the World Professional Billiards and Snooker Association, in order to provide another ranking event along with the International Open.
 Previously, only the World Championship carried ranking points.
-Ray Reardon beat Jimmy White by 10 frames to 5 in the final to win the first prize of £5,000.
+Ray Reardon beat Jimmy White 10–5 in the final to win the first prize of £5,000.
 Reardon became the oldest winner of a ranking event at the age of 50 years and 14 days.
 This still remains the record.

 In 1984 Rothmans started sponsoring the tournament, changing its name to the Grand Prix, and moved its venue to the Hexagon Theatre in Reading.
 The tournament has had various sponsors and venues since.
 Previous sponsors include LG Electronics, who took over in 2001 and changed the tournament's name to the LG Cup.
-After LG withdrew their sponsorship, the Grand Prix name was revived for 2004 and was sponsored by totesport.
-Between 2006 and 2008 the event was sponsored by Royal London Watches.
+After LG withdrew their sponsorship, the Grand Prix name was revived for 2004 and was sponsored by totesport, then by Royal London Watches between 2006 and 2008.

-The tournament was played at the Preston Guild Hall in 1998, at the start of the snooker season, until 2005 (moving once to Telford in 2000).
-Prize money for 2005 totalled £400,000, with the winner receiving £60,000.
+The tournament was played at the start of the snooker season at the Preston Guild Hall from 1998 to 2004, except moving once to Telford in 2000; the event was then moved to Aberdeen and Glasgow in Scotland during 2005 to 2010.
+On 9 January 2012, it was announced that the World Open would be held in the next five years in Haikou, Hainan Island in China.

+In November 2014, it was announced that the tournament would not be held that season after the contract with the promoter was not renewed and a new venue was not found in time.
+The event returned in 2016 and is now held in Yushan.
+Between 2020 and 2023, the event was not held due to the COVID-19 pandemic.

+The 2024 season marked the return of the tournament after its closure during the Covid pandemic.
+In the final match, Judd Trump from England emerged victorious over the home player Ding Junhui with a score of 10–4, securing his reigning championship title.